A Guide to Remodeling a Bathroom in Washington DC

-Washington D.C. has limitless possibilities that make it one of the most exciting places to live in the U.S. If you are remodeling a bathroom there, you may find a parallel set of challenges and possibilities for your project!
-Not to worry: in this guide, Sweeten outlines the basic elements to know before you renovate a bathroom in the D.C. area.
+Washington DC has limitless possibilities that make it one of the most exciting places to live in the U.S. If you are considering bathroom remodeling in Washington DC, you may find a parallel set of challenges and possibilities for your project.
+Not to worry: here we outline what to know before you renovate a bathroom in the DC area.

 Southern Maryland and Northern Virginia do have some historically important buildings, but not to the extent that the District does.